-As a mission driven organization, SourceFunding.org is committed to achieving significant economic impact during our national launch.
-In June 2016, the SourceFunding.org national launch was announced as a Clinton Global Initiative “Commitment to Action" by founder W. Michael Short and founding investor Janet Davas, mentor with the W.K.
+As a mission driven organization, SourceFunding.org is committed to achieving significant economic impact during our national expansion.
+In June 2016, the SourceFunding.org national expansion was featured as a Clinton Global Initiative “Commitment to Action" by founder W. Michael Short and founding investor Janet Davas, mentor with the W.K.
 Kellogg Foundation and founder of Hatch, LLC, and Liberty's Kitchen.
-As a Clinton Foundation sponsored initiative, SourceFunding.org has the goal of promoting financial inclusion and community revitalization by empowering the nation's significantly underserved small business and entrepreneurs.
+As a Clinton Foundation sponsored initiative, SourceFunding.org will promote financial inclusion and community revitalization by empowering the nation's significantly under-served small businesses and entrepreneurs.

 STEM initiative for underserved youth supported by SourceFunding.org pilot in the Near Westside of Syracuse, NY, which leads the nation in poverty concentration among African & Latino Americans.

 The proprietary process involved with the matchmaking is unique.
 Our national expansion is automating and scaling the SourceFunding™ platform piloted and refined by award-winning consultancy Short Enterprises since 2011.
 The pilot facilitated access to $10 million in capital for diverse initiatives involving urban revitalization, green infrastructure, STEM for under-served youth, and small business development in a community with the nation's highest levels of poverty concentration among African and Latino Americans.
 Once deployed nationally, SourceFunding.org will use innovative algorithms, predictive analytics, and database technologies to match under-served and marginalized small businesses and entrepreneurs with the nation's responsible and low-cost community banks, credit unions, and economic development organizations.